minio/minio/docs/config/README.md

 minio server /data
 ```

+MinIO also encrypts all the config, IAM and policies content with admin credentials.

 ### Certificate Directory

 TLS certificates by default are stored under ``${HOME}/.minio/certs`` directory.
 You need to place certificates here to enable `HTTPS` based access.
 Read more about [How to secure access to MinIO server with TLS](https://docs.min.io/docs/how-to-secure-access-to-minio-server-with-tls).